rrooggiieerr/esphome-cc2500/README.md

 component that implements the data format needed for your hardware.
 In debug and verbose logging mode it does log all incoming traffic on the default channel with the default settings.

-## Hardware required:
+## Hardware required

 - ESP8266, ESP32 or other ESPHome supported microcontroller
 - CC2500 transceiver module

-## Wiring:
+## Wiring

-The solderpads of the CC2500 transceiver is just a bit closer spaced than the width of a ribbon cable, you need a steady hand to solder the wires.
+The solderpads of the CC2500 transceiver are just a bit closer spaced than the width of a ribbon cable, you need a steady hand to solder the wires.

 <img src="wiring1.jpg" width="33%"/><img src="wiring2.jpg" width="33%"/><img src="wiring3.jpg" width="33%"/>